-- stereotypes, inequities and barriers operate in the learning and working environments, both in individual and organizational practices. - IV.
-Report to a person with a supervisory role (preferably their supervisor who is not involved or implicated in the situation being reported) at their worksite or to the Human Rights Office (HRO) upon becoming aware of discriminatory incidents and other potential violations of the Human Rights Policy. - V. Intervene to stop all forms of harassment or discrimination against a member of the HWDSB community, especially students, and report it to their supervisor. - VI.
-Participate in and cooperate fully with information gathering or investigation procedures, as may be required to respond to a human rights issue or complaint. - VII.
-Support individuals who are experiencing or have been targets of discrimination and harassment, including referring them to available supports, providing information and supporting with reporting. - VIII.
-Not engage in, tolerate or condone discrimination or harassment or any other violations. - IX.
-Not engage in reprisal actions against students (or their family members/caregivers), employees or community members who raise human rights related issues, concerns, accommodation requests or complaints, or who participate in complaint or issue resolution processes.

-2.2.3 The Director of Education holds primary responsibility to:

-- I. Enforce the Board's Human Rights Policy and fulfil the Board's obligations under the Human Rights Code. - II.
-Foster a culture of human rights and providing learning and working environments free from discrimination and harassment. - III.
-Set clear direction and expectations to help employees at all levels fulfill individual and organizational roles, responsibilities and accountabilities for human rights. - IV.
-Ensure that the Human Rights Office (HRO) is resourced, supported, and equipped to fulfil its mandate and responsibilities without interference and maintain its impartiality. - V. Receive and determine next steps regarding recommendations coming from the HRO as a result of a review, inquiry, investigation or environmental scan. - VI.
-Monitor the implementation of the Human Rights Policy and, when required, revise plans in consultation with the HRO.

-2.2.4 Persons with Positions of Responsibility have a responsibility to:

-I. Model behaviour that promotes human rights and make reasonable efforts to protect those under their supervision from all forms of discrimination and harassment.
+- Human Rights Office (HRO) upon becoming aware of discriminatory incidents and other potential violations of the Human Rights Policy. - 2.5.5 Intervene to stop all forms of harassment or discrimination against a member of the HWDSB community, especially students, and report it to their supervisor. - 2.5.6 Participate in and cooperate fully with information gathering or investigation procedures, as may be required to respond to a human rights issue or complaint. - 2.5.7 Support individuals who are experiencing or have been targets of discrimination and harassment, including referring them to available supports, providing information and supporting with reporting. - 2.5.7.1 Not engage in, tolerate or condone discrimination or harassment or any other violations. - 2.5.7.2 Not engage in reprisal actions against students (or their family members/caregivers), employees or community members who raise human rights related issues, concerns, accommodation requests or complaints, or who participate in complaint or issue resolution processes. - 2.6 The Director of Education holds primary responsibility to: - 2.6.1 Enforce the Board's Human Rights Policy and fulfil the Board's obligations under the Human Rights Code. - 2.6.2 Foster a culture of human rights and providing learning and working environments free from discrimination and harassment. - 2.6.3 Set clear direction and expectations to help employees at all levels fulfill individual and organizational roles, responsibilities and accountabilities for human rights. - 2.6.4 Ensure that the Human Rights Office (HRO) is resourced, supported, and equipped to fulfil its mandate and responsibilities without interference and maintain its impartiality. - 2.6.5 Receive and determine next steps regarding recommendations coming from the HRO as a result of a review, inquiry, investigation or environmental scan. - 2.6.6 Monitor the implementation of the Human Rights Policy and, when required, revise plans in consultation with the HRO. - 2.7 Persons with Positions of Responsibility have a responsibility to: - 2.7.1 Model behaviour that promotes human rights and make reasonable efforts to protect those under their supervision from all forms of discrimination and harassment.